rbflurry/acurite-bridge-nodered/README.md

 ### Installation
 - Import Flow into Nodered
-- edit "add ID and PW" node to your ID and pw from your PWS profile on weatherunderground.com
+- edit "check device ID, add ID and Key" node to your PWS ID and Key from your device profile on weatherunderground.com